CurlyTaleGamesLLC/MaxFeeder/Docs/poker.md

 ![](poker/servo-note1.jpg)
 ![](poker/servo-note2.jpg)
 Locate the servo horn and depending on the size of the servo horn cut it at either the 2nd or 3rd hole.
-It should be 6mm from center of the servo screw and the center of the hole you will attach the poker arm to.
+It should be roughly 6mm from center of the servo screw and the center of the hole you will attach the poker arm to.
 See above photo.

 ![](poker/004_cable.jpg)
 Wrap the servo cable back and forth and use a twist tie to hold it in place.

+## Poker Tip

+### PCB Tips

+For new builds, snap off a tiny 0.8mm poker tip PCB, and push it onto the poker.
+The 3D print has a small clip that should hold it in place.
+Use some Super Glue (CA glue) to secure the PCB to the 3D print.

+If you didn't buy the kit and have some scrap 0.8mm PCBs lying around you can cut them into tiny triangles and glue those in place.

+### Legacy Plastic Tip

+Skip this step if you are using the new PCB poker tips (highly recommended).

 ![](poker/005_cut_poker.jpg)
 ![](poker/006_cut.jpg)